-At the end of a quarter mile private driveway sits a mansion named Palazzo di Amore.
-9505 Lania Lane is sited on a private 25-acre knoll high above the cities of Los Angeles and Beverly Hills.
-In 2007, billionaire real estate investor Jeff Greene ...
+At the end of a quarter-mile private driveway sits a mansion named Palazzo di Amore.
+9505 Lania Lane sits on a private 25-acre knoll high above Beverly Hills in the foothills of the Santa ...

 Posted by Tony Mariotti on November 29, 2014 in Communities

 Home buying mistakes have been written about hundreds, if not thousands, of times.
 The old saying "write what you know" may be the reason every real estate professional has written a blog post on the mistakes you should avoid when buying a house. ...

 Posted by Tony Mariotti on August 15, 2014 in Buying a Home